 But regardless of what’s happening for you at this very minute, the most important thing you can do is communicate with your customers.
 Tell them how you’re doing business Covid-style.
 Check in on them too.
 Maybe provide them with some light relief amidst the day’s heavy news.
 Whilst they might not be looking for your product/service right now, they will at some point or someone they know might be looking sooner rather than later.
 If you stay in touch, in a consistent but not pushy or desperate way, they’re more likely to remember you when the time is right.
 Make sure you stay in touch.

-Now might be the time to pivot
+This Covid-19 crisis might be the time to pivot

 If your business is slower than you might like now or over the coming weeks, rather than ‘waiting it out’, think about how you can pivot your business.
 We’ve seen all sorts of pivots like distillers making sanitiser, conference producers creating online events, food purveyors focusing completely on home delivery – even Woolworths changing their delivery systems – possibly for the better in the long run, despite the short-term pain.
 Think how you can better tap into what people need now and find a way to do that.
 Maybe that’s a collaboration with someone else or chasing down new products/suppliers.